Choosing a Course of Study

 Guidance Notes:

-• The Year 12 Subject Summary lists your option choices showing their connection to other years.
-You can choose from other Year levels providing you meet course recommended criteria.
+The Year 12 Subject Summary lists your option choices showing their connection to other years.
+You can choose courses from other Year levels providing you meet course recommended criteria.

-• A Year 12 English course is not compulsory as University Entrance reading and writing requirements can be gained through other subjects.
-Students should consider their options carefully if planning on not studying a Year 12 English course, but intending to continue to study at university.
+A Year 12 English course is not compulsory but many professions require level 2 English credits.
+University Entrance reading and writing requirements can also be gained through other literacy rich subjects.

-• You should consider what subjects you may study at Year 13 in order to enrol for the appropriate pre-requisite subjects at Year 12.
+You should consider what subjects you may study at Year 13 in order to meet their recommended entry criteria.

 Year 13